 Here it is!
 My dream voyage finally in place.
-Seven years ago I said to a friend that I was too old to take this trip and I pretty much gave up.
+Seven years ago I said to a friend that I was too old to take this trip and I listened to myself list the many excuses as to why I should not and could not attempt such a trip.
 Then, early in 2016, things happened.
 Friends, my age, had heart attacks, strokes, cancer.
 Some survived, a few did not.
 My husband was critically ill and I had an accident requiring surgery.
-In October of that year, I had a moment of sudden realization, maybe an epiphany, maybe not, but the clarity to know that this was my chance.
+Then in October of that year, I had a sudden realization, maybe an epiphany, maybe not, but the clarity to know that this was my chance to travel the Silk Road.
 If I was going to go, it was now.
 So I began.
 And today, I am one month away from boarding Egypt Air plane to Beijing.
 The trip will take two months.

 My plan is to traverse China mainly by train.
 In the ‘stans’ most transportation will be by road.
 My interests are many.
 Though I am well aware that this journey is late in the context of the ancient silk road still, I will see what has survived in the cultures and crafts and of course, experience the land that hundreds of thousands of people have travelled and have met their fate.